 Since then, I’ve gone beyond my required hours of continuing education in order to provide up-to-date care to my patients.
 The field of dentistry is always introducing new technologies and products which challenge me and interest me.
 I am constantly learning new techniques and incorporating new technologies into my office.

 Being an active member of my community is something I’ve always felt was important.
 I participated in a dental mission trip to the Philippines and am hoping to return again in the future.
 I also volunteer on a local level at our yearly dental convention in Boston.
 Autism research and awareness is important to me since my life has been touched by it both professionally and personally.
-I have volunteered at the Walk Now for Autism Speaks event in Boston the last few years.
+I have volunteered at the Walk Now for Autism Speaks event in Pennsylvania over the years with my family there.